defenseunicorns/sparkle-academy/zarf-101/zarf/podinfo/first_deployment/README.md

 According to the [package schema](https://docs.zarf.dev/docs/user-guide/zarf-schema), the next field required is "charts" in order to specify a Helm chart.

-> **_NOTE:_** On the package schema documentaiton link, expand "components" and then "charts" to see Helm chart related documentation.
+> **_NOTE:_** On the package schema documentation link, expand "components" and then "charts" to see Helm chart related documentation.

 Under charts, the required fields are denoted by the asterisks and they are:
  - name